New Hampshire Medicaid Long Term Care Eligibility for 2025

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

-3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than the Medicaid reimbursement rate for cost of care.
-Because the Medicaid reimbursement rate generally exceeds $4,000, only persons with very high monthly income will be disqualified.
-Beyond the personal needs allowance of $70, the institutionalized person must use all of his income to pay for care.
+3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than $2,901 per month.
+Beyond the personal needs allowance of $74, the institutionalized person must use all of their income to pay for care.

 • There is no disqualification period for transfers made to a spouse or a permanently and totally disabled child.